Joseph Chatham, Executive Director & Editor-in-Chief

 BA, Political Science and Sociology, University of Michigan

-Joseph is pursuing a Juris Doctor at Yale Law School and a Master in Public Administration at the Kennedy School.
-He is interested in immigration and education policy along with increasing cooperation across the governmental, corporate and nonprofit spheres.
-He grew up in the United States and graduated from the University of Michigan with majors in Political Science and Sociology.
+Joseph is interested in immigration and education policy along with increasing cooperation across the governmental, corporate and nonprofit spheres.
+He grew up in the United States and graduated from the University of Michigan with majors in political science and sociology, before receiving an MPA from the Harvard Kennedy School and JD from Yale Law School.

 In the past, Joseph has worked in nonprofit administration and held research positions across a broad array of organizations focusing on diverse topics, such as economic inequality, international development, and the politics of compassion.
 Active in the community as well, Joseph has volunteered with multiple organizations in Ann Arbor, Cambridge, and New Haven.

 Debora Ley, Editor